 LONDON WEDDING PHOTOGRAPHER

 I don’t see myself as a wedding photographer.
 I see myself as a photographer who will turn up to your wedding and take photos.
-It’s worth making this distinction because I don’t want to turn up to your wedding with any preconceived ideas about what your day should look like.
+It’s worth making this distinction.
+If you’re searching for a wedding photographer in London you will already have realised that there a vast amount of competing names.
+For me, I don’t want to turn up to your wedding with preconceived ideas about what your day should look like.
 Every wedding is different because every person is different and your wedding photos should reflect you, not me.
 All I do is frame that with a particular eye.
 To me wedding photos should a beautiful and heightened version of the reality of your day, but still very much as you experienced it.